27 August 2021

-Greece has published Circular No. A.1107, which lists the jurisdictions considered to have preferential tax regime status for the 2018 fiscal year.
-The list is used in relation to certain tax rules, including the deductibility of expenses and the controlled foreign company regime.
-Preferential tax regimes are those with a corporate tax rate that is equal to or less than 50% of Greece's tax rate for legal persons/entities resident in Greece or permanent establishments in Greece.
+The Greek Public Revenue Authority (AADE) has published Circular No. A.1186 of 12 August 2021, which lists the jurisdictions considered to have preferential tax regime status for the 2020 tax year.
+The list is used in relation to certain tax rules, including restrictions on the deductibility of expenses incurred with residents of a listed jurisdiction.
+Preferential tax regimes are those with a corporate tax rate that is equal to or less than 60% of Greece's tax rate for legal persons/entities resident in Greece or permanent establishments in Greece (changed from 50% effective 1 January 2019).

-Albania, Andorra, Anguilla, Bahamas, Bahrain, Belize, Bermuda, Bonaire, Bosnia-Herzegovina, British Virgin Islands, Bulgaria, Cayman Islands, Cyprus, Gibraltar, Guernsey, Hungary, Ireland, Isle of Man, Jersey, Jordan, Kosovo, Liechtenstein, Macau, Macedonia, Maldives, Marshall Islands, Moldova, Monaco, Montenegro, Montserrat, Nauru, Oman, Paraguay, Qatar, Saudi Arabia, Seychelles, Sri Lanka, St. Eustatius, Turks and Caicos Islands, United Arab Emirates, Uzbekistan, and Vanuatu.
+Albania, Andorra, Anguilla, Bahamas, Bahrain, Barbados, Belize, Bermuda, Bonaire, Bosnia and Herzegovina, British Virgin Islands, Bulgaria, Cayman Islands, Cyprus, Gibraltar, Guernsey, Hungary, Ireland, Isle of Man, Jersey, Kosovo, Kyrgyzstan, Liechtenstein, Macau, Maldives, Marshall Islands, Moldova, Monaco, Mongolia, Montenegro, North Macedonia, Paraguay, Qatar, Saba, Saudi Arabia, Sri Lanka, St. Eustatius, Timor-Leste, Turkmenistan, Turks and Caicos Islands, United Arab Emirates, and Vanuatu.

 We’re here to answer any questions you have about the Orbitax products and services.